Efficient Direct-Connect Topologies for Collective Communications: Formal Model of Collective Communications

-Our goal is to identify efficient communication schedules.
-We now lay out some technical notation that will be helpful in provide precise descriptions of the schedules that we employ.

-We allow collective communication algorithms to operate at a finer granularity than a shard.
-We define a chunk $C$ to be a subset of the shard $S$. $C$ is specified using an arbitrary \emph{index set} identifying the elements of $S$ contained within $C$.

-The schedule can be specified as which chunks are communicated over which links in any given \emph{communication step} (or \emph{comm step}).
-Thus, a schedule $A$ for a topology $G$ is a set of tuples $((w,C),(u,v),t)$ with $u,v,w\in V_G$, $(u,v)\in E_G$, and $t=1,2,\dots,t_{\max}$. $((w,C),(u,v),t)$ denotes that node $u$ sends $w$'s chunk $C$ to node $v$ at step $t$.\footnote{$w$ is the destination and source in reduce-scatter and allgather respectively.} A subschedule $A_t$ is a subset of $A$ at some comm step $t$.
-We note that a schedule can use different sized chunks during its operation, and comm steps could differ in terms of data communicated.

-A communication algorithm $(G,A)$ uses the schedule $A$ on topology $G$.
-The runtime of an algorithm can be broken down into a node latency component and a bandwidth latency component.
-The node latency component $T_L(A)$ is equal to $t_{\max}\alpha$. $T_L(A)$ could also be viewed as the cost of performing a collective operation on an infinitesimal amount of data.
-The remaining cost associated with the transmission costs of data over links is the bandwidth latency component $T_B(A,M,B)$, which is a function of model size $M$ and bandwidth $B$.
-Especially, $T_B(A,M,B)=\sum_tT_B(A_t,M,B)=\sum_t\max_{(u,v)\in E_G}\frac{1}{B/d}\sum_{((w,C),(u,v))\in A_t}|C|$.
-We sometimes omit $M$ and $B$ to write $T_B(A)$.
-For $d$-regular graphs on $N$ nodes, the lower bound on both the \emph{reduce-scatter} and \emph{allgather} time is approximately $\alpha \log _d N + \frac{1}{B} \cdot \frac{M(N-1)}{N}$.
-The first term represents the latency component associated with communicating across the diameter of a network, while the second term represents the transmission time across all links.
+The runtime of a schedule $A$ can be broken down into a total-hop latency component and a bandwidth component.
+The \textbf{total-hop latency} component $T_L(A)\!=\!t_{\max}\alpha$, where $t_{\max}$ is the number of comm steps. $T_L(A)$ represents the cost of performing schedule $A$ on an infinitesimal amount of data.
+The bandwidth component $T_B(A)$, or \textbf{bandwidth (BW) runtime}, is the sum of the BW runtime of each comm step, i.e., $\sum_tT_B(A_t)$.
+The BW runtime of comm step $t$ is the max amount of data transmitted by a link within the comm step, divided by link bandwidth $b\!=\!B/d$.
+For $N$-node $d$-regular graphs, the optimal runtime of both \emph{reduce-scatter} and \emph{allgather} is approximately $\alpha\log_d N\!+\!\frac{1}{B}\!\cdot\!\frac{M(N-1)}{N}$.
+The 1st term represents the total-hop latency required for communicating across the diameter of a topology, while the 2nd term represents the transmission time for any node to send/recv $N\!-\!1$ shards in reduce-scatter/allgather. \textbf{One should not confuse total-hop latency with overall latency,} which is the sum of total-hop latency and BW runtime.
+We omit the computational time of reduction and discuss this in Appendix~\ref{sec:computeopt}.